What Is The Best Bach Flower Remedy?

 Once a choice is made, issues arise.
 As doubts grow, they start to question whether their decision was right.

 They go around seeking the advice and opinions of others, which leads to confusion or doing things they know in their hearts are wrong.

-Cerato gives us more confidence in our judgment to trust our intuition and pay attention to our inner voice.
+Cerato gives us more confidence in our judgment, trusting our intuition and paying attention to our inner voice.

 Additionally, they might witness someone else err and fail to learn from it in their own lives.
 They immediately commit the same error themselves.